Software Fairness Testing in Practice: Data Availability

 \section{Data Availability}

-Anonymized interview quotations can be accessed via this link: \url{https://figshare.com/s/d6676bece29428ee7a25}.
-Quotations containing direct references to participants' names, colleagues, specific projects, or companies were excluded to ensure privacy.
-Consequently, some participants may not have associated quotations in the spreadsheet.
-Additionally, certain quotations may appear awkwardly phrased due to direct translations from participants' native languages.
+Anonymized interview quotations are available at \url{https://figshare.com/s/d6676bece29428ee7a25}.
+Quotes with identifying details were excluded for privacy, so some participants may not have associated quotations in the spreadsheet.
+Finally, some phrasing may reflect direct translations from other languages.